About brute force protection and Cloud Security and VPS (Virtual Private Servers) and outsourcing or hosted environments

 No, probably not and it’s easy to understand why.

 Because all of this has required a lot of manual work so most service providers and outsourcing companies just don’t want to deal with the problem and tend to not talk about the actual problem, being basically, they have no idea about important stuff such as from where a login attempt was made, what username was used and how was it handled?
 Was it a successful or failed attempt and how many times did the attacker actually try?

 If you are a Cloud Computing Service provider I highly suggest you have a look at Syspeace to enable you to add this service for your customers and protect access to your Cloud services preemptively and actually have these things handled automatically, without increasing your workload but still tightening your security and to a very low cost.

-If you’re a VPS provider, consider for instance having the Syspeace software pre installed in your images and let your customers know it’s there so they themselves can decide whether to use it or not.
+If you’re a VPS provider, consider for instance having the Syspeace software pre-installed in your images and let your customers know it’s there so they themselves can decide whether to use it or not.
 It’s not an extra cost for you but it does show your customers that you’re actually thinking about their security and that you’re thinking ahead.

-I believe that the service providers that start thinking about these things and take them seriously will have an advantage to those who don’t and quite a few will take having a system such as Syspeace in place for granted, as you would with antivirus.
+I believe that the service providers that start thinking about these things and take them seriously will have an advantage over those who don’t and quite a few will take having a system such as Syspeace in place for granted, as you would with antivirus.